fictionco/fiction/@apps/factor/docs/structure.md

 ## Organizing Your App

 The basic structure of Factor apps should be familiar to most Javascript developers.
-A simple app typically has the following basic structure:

 ![Factor App Structure](./img/structure.jpg)